oplS16projects/FP7-webpage/README.md

 This is a template for using your repo's README.md as your project web page.
 I recommend you copy and paste into your README file.
 Delete this line and the one above it, customize everything else.
 Make it look good!

+You are welcome to re-use text you wrote for your proposal, but make sure to **edit future tense to past tense**.
+Now, you are **explaining what happened**, rather than describing what you plan to do.

+If you wish, you may describe how the initial plan was transformed.

+But make sure any language that reads like "we will do..." is removed.

 ##Authors
 Person One